 Organization is a special type of team that is the root of a hierarchy of teams and represents a collection of people and resources with a particular purpose such as a business, non-profit organization or governance department.

 Asset entities describe resources used by an organization.
-This use could be by many teams.
 The AssetOrigin classification describes the part of the organization that the resource originated in.
 For example, it may show that a data set with personal information originated from the Swiss part of the organization and is therefore subject to specific controls.